mikrono/tModLoaderWiki_kr_ko/Basic-Netcode.md

 # Improving & beyond pre-defined hooks
 Many examples can be found in ExampleMod for packets.
 For example you can use the Notepad++ "Find in files" feature and look for `GetPacket()` in the ExampleMod folder.
 Make sure 'Match case' and 'In all sub-folders' are checked.
 You'll find all locations in which a packet is created and likely sent.

-If you feel you want to delve even deeper to learn how to send ModPakcets and optimize your networking more, read our [intermediate netcode guide](intermediate-netcode).
+If you feel you want to delve even deeper to learn how to send ModPackets and optimize your networking more, read our [intermediate netcode guide](intermediate-netcode).